greenwebdev/insurance-calc/README.md

 ## Assumptions

 * Since Date of Birth is on the form, we do not require the user to enter their age.
 Instead we display their age in the results section for clarity.
 * The calculation appears to be incorrect to me, as the monthly premiums do not resemble quotes I have seen online.
+Nevertheless, the formula has been followed as instructed.
+* Config data would potentially be loaded as part of a larger request for site data, instead of just for the quote form.

+### Notes
+*  As this is for a front end role, I have created a JSON server to simulate the initial config data, but the calculation itself is done inside the component.
+This would be done via the real API in a real world environment.

 ## App

+You will need to start both the API and the development server to test this application.
+If you run the development server without the API, an error message will be displayed and the form cannot be used.

 ### API server